 Studies have found an increased risk for lower limb amputation in people who have taken the drug Invokana and with the following conditions:

-- Type 2 diabetes who are at risk for heart disease
+- diabetics who are at risk for heart disease

-Stop taking Invokana and call your doctor immediately if you experience any of the following:
+Stop taking Invokana and call your physician immediately if you experience any of the following:

 - Foot pain or tenderness